Cart 0 items: $0.00

 I often hear ‘buy local’ or ‘support local business’ as well as support small business....but why (apart from feeling good about myself)?

-A while ago Dick Smith was forced to close his Australian food business.
+Several years ago Dick Smith was forced to close his Australian food business.

 Apparently the beginning of the end for him was Aldi.
 He said that ‘I believed Australians would pay more for Australian products, but turns out I was wrong.’